-Wastewater, Environment, and Health in Coastal Tourism Areas: Wastewater pollution contributes to environmental degradation and creates public health risks for people who recreate at the beach.
+Wastewater pollution contributes to environmental degradation and creates public health risks for people who recreate at the beach.
 How can we protect human health and environmental futures by improving collaborations between anthropologists, engineers, and biologists and bettering design for wastewater management technologies that mitigate and remediate wastewater pollution?
 Funded by a $1.5 million grant from the National Science Foundation (NSF), the MERA project is an innovative, beach water quality investigation that considers human behavior, water quality, and human health in tropical regions.
 Scientists from Southern Methodist University, the University of South Florida, and Biological Consulting Services, INC are working in collaboration with Costa Rican government agencies, universities, and non-profit organizations to improve beach management and protect public health in Costa Rica, other tropical regions, and throughout the world.

 Transboundary Watershed Management and Pollution in the Western Balkans